-During our time in lockdown, the choir of Hampstead Parish Church has felt a profound sense of loss – as if some part of each one of us had been amputated, carved out; estranged from each other, and in so being, estranged from ourselves.
+During our time in lockdown, the choir of Hampstead Parish Church has felt a profound sense of loss.
 In a busy life as an aspiring soloist, it’s easy to ascribe to the cult of the individual, but if lockdown has reminded us of anything, it’s the profound, joyful interdependence at the heart of music-making.
 Concert, recital, opera cancellations were indeed wounding, and relentlessly so, but it wasn’t until the closing of churches, that we looked at the centre of things, and realised that the anchor of which we’d only just noticed the existence had become dislodged.
 It’s not until you’re lost, that you realise exactly what tethered you, and in most cases that tethering is arrestingly simple, shaming you for needlessly searching for complexity elsewhere.
 Lockdown aside, the life of a young musician is frightening, lonely, map-less: we may be aspiring soloists, but for many of us, choral singing had been our way into music, and coming together on Sundays was a way of honouring that, and maintaining our connection with the source of our identities as musicians.

 As Jeremy said in his first sermon following the closing of church, the Coronavirus is forcing us to re-evaluate the intuitive behavioural manifestations of connection, and learn a new language of love: one in which to be physically distant is to be emotionally proximate.
 We think Hampstead Parish Church has exemplified that new language, widened its vocabulary, made it so aptly fit this new reality, and in so doing, invited the entire community to learn and speak it together during lockdown.
 We’re profoundly grateful to have been able to continue in some capacity our work as a choir.
 But we’ve too had to find a new language of music-making: each standing alone in front of a screen, singing at a stressed looking avatar of ourselves, listening to the obstinate unmusicality of a click track.
 Or holding an Inspector Gadget-worthy array of devices, accumulating a collective blooper reel increasingly at odds with the fourth commandment.
 The spectacle of this might be funny, and we’d certainly have rather done it than not, but it has reminded us of what a profoundly bodily and inter-relational act music-making is.